CarbonBond/blog-frontend/README.md

 ## Technologies

-REST Api: Connects to blog-backend (Another repo I have), to fetch information.
+- REST Api: Connects to blog-backend (Another repo I have), to fetch information.

-React: A frontend framework for building apps
+- React: A frontend framework for building apps
-- React Router: An extension to react that allows for url routing.
+- - React Router: An extension to react that allows for url routing.

-JWT Authentication: Authenticates the user using json web tokens.
+- JWT Authentication: Authenticates the user using json web tokens.
+- Docker: composed into a container for easy deployment
+- Nginx: Hosted through an Nginx reverse proxy that points to the docker container